ultravioletrs/cocos-docs/docs/getting-started.md

 ### Generating Keys

-Generate a public and private key pair for the manager.
+Generate a public and private key pair for user communication with agent on cli.

 Build cli